 Other minds and the origin of us all

-In Other Minds – the octopus and the evolution of intelligent life Peter Godfrey-Smith goes back 600 million years to find the common ancestor of octopuses and humans.
+In his 2017 book, Other Minds: the octopus, the sea and the deep origins of conciousness, Peter Godfrey-Smith goes back 600 million years to find the common ancestor of octopuses and humans.
 It was probably a simple worm-like creature, living at a time when no organisms had made it on to land.
 Since then octopuses and other animals have evolved complex nervous systems, intelligence and awareness on their separate branches of the evolutionary tree.
 They (especially cephalopods) provide rich insight into the evolution and mysteries of our own intelligence and consciousness.

 The final sub-chapter of Other Minds begins with this observation: “The mind evolved from the sea.
 Water made it possible.
 All the early stages took place in water; the origin of life, the birth of animals, the evolution of nervous systems and brains, and the appearance of the complex bodies that make brains worth having.”
 It reflects on how we humans are now stressing the oceans to the point of creating “dead zones” where no animals and little else can survive.
 It concludes: “When you dive into the sea, you are diving into the origin of us all”.